lfn-cnti/bestpractices/GOVERNANCE.md

 ## Content Approval Process

-To encourage contributions the CNF WG has a more relaxed stance on changes and delegates the acceptance for most items to the community as outlined in CONTRIBUTING.md.
-The small list of exceptions are listed below which require a more thorough decision making process to acheive our desired outcome of fair representation and technical excellence.
+To encourage contributions, the CNF WG has a more relaxed stance on changes and delegates the acceptance for most items to the community as outlined in CONTRIBUTING.md.
+The small list of exceptions are listed below which require a more thorough decision making process to achieve our desired outcome of fair representation and technical excellence.

 ### Delegation of default changes to community